Contents

 Reducing your use of high-stakes exams might be a good choice for your course if you are concerned that your students are not focusing on the authentic application of skills, are not achieving course goals by acting on your feedback, or have hardships in using online proctoring services.
 Multiple choice or true/false questions are a good way to assess whether students remember facts, but they are difficult (and sometimes impossible) to structure in a way that accurately assesses deeper learning, such as the ability to think critically, apply knowledge, make connections, evaluate authenticity, or use foundational skills to create something new.
 This can be a problem if your course goals emphasize critical thinking and deep learning but your exams do not.

 Furthermore, the University of Florida has partnered with Quality Matters to provide instructors with an evidence-based rubric to help them evaluate and improve the quality of their online courses.
-This rubric, called UF+QM, encourages security measures such as online proctoring for high-stakes assignments.
+This rubric, called UF Quality, encourages security measures such as online proctoring for high-stakes assignments.
 You may want to revise your assessments to maintain the course quality and integrity while avoiding online proctoring for several reasons.

 • Online proctoring requires hardware that not all students may be able to access, especially at short notice in cases where a webcam unexpectedly breaks.